BoevaLab/CHIPIN/README.md

 INSTALLATION

-After downloading the .tar.gz archive, one should run:
+After downloading the .zip archive, one should un-zip it and run:
-R CMD INSTALL pathToArchive.tar.gz
+R CMD INSTALL pathTo/CHIPIN-master

 FUNCTIONS